KyanberuNoKage/Kyanberu-unity3Dgame-One/README.md

 12/10/2020:
 Fixed:
-- Fixed The Bullets Not Colliding With Objects.
+- Fixed The Bullets Not Colliding With Objects (Mostly).
 - Fixed Bullets Being Destroyed On Collision With Objects.

 Created: